Eastern Airlines (2018): Eastern Airlines

 Dynamic exited bankruptcy, and with the rights held by Swift Air, renamed itself as Eastern Airlines in April 2018.
-The company adopted plans similar to the prior Eastern Air Lines Group.
 The airline's viability was to be based on route selection, mostly secondary locations in South America and China.
 But while the destinations were under-served, there may not have been enough demand to be profitable.
-The company applied for four non-stop routes, three of them international, from its proposed JFK New York hub.
-It assembled a fleet of eight Boeing 767s and used them to furnish charter services in North American and Europe.
-With the Boeing 737 MAX groundings, Eastern provided charters for Sunwing Airlines.
+The company applied for four non-stop routes, three international, from its proposed JFK New York hub.

-On September 1, 2019, the company moved into its new Systems Operations Control center in Wayne, Pennsylvania.
+On September 1, 2019, the company moved its headquarter from High Point, North Carolina to Wayne, Pennsylvania.
 At the end of the month, Eastern joined the British Civil Aviation Authority in the largest-ever peacetime repatriation of British citizens after the collapse of Thomas Cook Airlines, operating flights to bring stranded overseas holidaymakers back to the UK.

-On January 12, 2020, Eastern Airlines completed its inaugural flight to New York from Guayaquil, Ecuador.
+On January 12, 2020, Eastern Airlines completed its inaugural scheduled flight to New York from Guayaquil, Ecuador.
+During the onset of the COVID-19 pandemic in early 2020, Eastern Airlines operated extensive repatriation flights from Latin America to the United States.
+In coordination with the U.S. Department of State and local embassies, the airline conducted over 100 charter flights from approximately 15 countries, including Argentina, Peru, Ecuador, Guatemala, Panama, Guyana, and El Salvador.
+These flights brought back more than 17,000 U.S. citizens stranded abroad, with return legs occasionally transporting foreign nationals to their home countries.
+Eastern primarily used Miami International Airport as its arrival point.
+The airline’s repatriation efforts were among the largest conducted by a private U.S. carrier during the pandemic.

 By May 2020, Eastern planned to purchase several Boeing 767s, with at least five used 777-200s.
+Since then, Eastern gradually expanded its scheduled passenger operations with a dozen routes between the United States and Latin America.

-On September 1, 2021, Eastern Airlines announced the creation of a new cargo subsidiary name Eastern Air Cargo and the addition of 35 Boeing 777 preighters to their fleet.
+On September 1, 2021, Eastern Airlines announced the creation of a new cargo subsidiary named Eastern Air Cargo and the addition of 35 Boeing 777 Freighters to their fleet attempting to capitalize on the post-pandemic e-commerce shopping surge.
+These aircraft are 'Class-E' freighters or passenger-to-freighter conversions, with seats, galleys, and lavatories removed—but without full structural modifications—allowing quick turnaround and cost-effective service primarily for light-volume e‑commerce shipments.

+Since late 2021, Eastern pivoted its focused to developing its cargo division and ACMI operations while gradually scaling back its scheduled services citing poor performance and low load factors.